 Following the leads of cities like Shanghai and Shenzhen, Beijing authorities are implementing a "cool-off period" for gym sign-ups: Customers who regret buying a gym memberships can cancel the contract and get a full refund within seven days as long as they haven't used the services.

 An emergency call operator for the number 110 in Liuzhou, Guangxi, was initially baffled to hear a female caller trying to order crayfish.
 Suspecting that the caller was in a dangerous situation where she couldn't call for help directly, he dispatched police to the address she left for her "takeout," and they were able to prevent a domestic violence case.

-Tang poem found to be 20th-century work
+Tang poem found to be 20th century work

-The poem “Sending Mother Back to Her Hometown (《送母回乡》),” which has been attributed to 9th-century poet Li Shangyin and included in many textbooks for recital by children for over a decade, was found to be actually have been written by a poet called Li Yuzhen in the 20th century.
+The poem “Sending Mother Back to Her Hometown (《送母回乡》),” which has been attributed to 9th-century poet Li Shangyin and included in many textbooks for recital by children for over a decade, was found to be actually have been written by a poet called Li Yuzhen in the 20th-century.

 Male Intel users boycott ‘sexist’ female comedian

-Intel removed an advertisement which featured female stand-up comedian Yang Li after some male consumers threatened to boycott the product due to Yang’s “sexist” jokes about men, which include quips such as “Why are some men so ordinary, yet so self-confident?”
+Intel removed an advertisement which featured female stand-up comedian Yang Li after some male consumers threatened to boycott the product due to Yang’s for her “sexist” jokes about men, which include quips such as “Why are some men so ordinary, yet so self-confident?”
 While these male customers criticized Intel’s “stupid” decision to employ Yang and alienate its target market, many women were against the company’s response and asked, “Don’t women buy computers?”